-The goal of the education programme is to increase the capacity of the Education Ministry and communities to deliver basic education.
-We help by constructing and rehabilitating schools, setting up centers, providing furniture, supplying play and learning materials and training teachers.
+We're working to increase the capacity of the Education Ministry and communities to deliver basic education.
+We help by constructing and rehabilitating schools, setting up centres, providing furniture, supplying play and learning materials and training teachers.

 During the Ebola crisis, generous public donations helped us reach almost 4.6 million people across Liberia, Sierra Leone and Guinea as part of our Ebola response.